ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 A common issue in video delivery is locating where along the delivery path the video transport is encountering problems.
 Often such problems are more complex than the connection not working at but instead involve identifying bottlenecks, lost packets, and congestion issues.
-When the routing changes from what is expected or visible to support tools it becomes an operational trouble spot for users and platform suport to locate and determine the source of the problems.
+When the routing changes from what is expected or visible to support tools it becomes an operational trouble spot for users and platform support to locate and determine the source of the problems.

 #### CDN Edge Cache Selection due to Routing